What Sets Architek Apart From the Competition?

-Its no secret – anyone can perform SEO, or Search Engine Optimization, on their website!
-In fact, most entrepreneurs or otherwise internet-savvy website owners have read a book or two (or dozens) on the subject, or have researched keyword optimization, or have at least heard the term “backlink” at some point in the past 10 years… which is great!
-This means that many of my clients know the importance of Search Engine Optimization, but it also presents some very interesting obstacles in the “Client/SEO Expert” relationship – getting away from dated ideas and practices that will actually hurt SEO.
+Its no secret – anyone can perform SEO, or Search Engine Optimization, on their website.
+In fact, most entrepreneurs or otherwise internet-savvy website owners have read a book or two (or dozens) on the subject, or have researched keyword optimization, or have at least heard the term “back link” at some point in the past 10 years… which is great!
+This means that many of my potential clients know the importance of Search Engine Optimization.

 Lets keep it simple – Since there are so many (daily) minor ranking algorithm changes, how and why my website ranks for “Indianapolis SEO services” today might be drastically different tomorrow.
 This also means is that the way two different (or competitor) websites rank for the same key words or search query can also vary greatly.